ldc-developers/ldc/readme.txt

 only Linux is tested so use the command: 'premake --target gnu' to generate a Makefile, then just type 'make'.

-You need LLVM 2.2.
-Get it from the LLVM website.
+You need the latest stable LLVM.
+See the LLVM website.

-For more information visit the website: http://www.dsource.org/projects/llvmdc
+For more information visit the LLVMDC website: http://www.dsource.org/projects/llvmdc

 [1] http://www.digitalmars.com/d